Back Arrow Back to Articles

 Related: Top 10 Features of Profitable Rental Properties

-The question remains, should you buy off-plan for 2022?
+The question remains, should you buy off-plan ?
 As we’ve discussed, off-plan property investment comes with a wealth of opportunities, many of which are determined by property price growth and rental market forecasts.

-Off-plan property offers investors a lot of food for thought, especially going into a new year that’s full of possibilities.
-Not only does this asset class offer the opportunity for increased capital growth and access to a brand new apartment, the expected growth of property prices is giving investors even more reason to choose off-plan property investments in the UK in 2022.
+Not only does this asset class offer the opportunity for increased capital growth and access to a brand new apartment, the expected growth of property prices is giving investors even more reason to choose off-plan property investments.

-Next: Where are the Best Places to Buy in 2022?
+Next: Where are the Best Places to Buy Property?

 Explore Developments